miikaah/musa/README.md

 - feat: Support replaygain album gain
 - feat: Persist playlist
 - feat: Multiple playlists
-- fix: A bug where Electron Helper starts using tons of CPU (???)
 - feat: Search
 - feat: Add a view that recommends random music from library and shows them nicely